 investing for beginners can be tricky.
 With so many asset classes available, most people don’t know where to start or what to invest in.
 Different asset classes are beneficial in some situations but risky in others.
 As legendary hedge fund manager Ray Dalio says “Bonds will perform best during times of disinflationary recession, stocks will perform best during periods of growth, and cash will be the most attractive when money is tight.

 What Dalio is saying is that different asset classes have environmental biases.
 They do well in certain environments and poorly in others.
 Also, different asset classes have historically produced different rates of returns for investors.
-Read this article to see how the stock market has produced greater returns, even more than property over the last 10 years.

 In this article, we give an overview of the different asset classes, give their benefits and drawbacks and state when they are best.